She's Got All the Friends That Money Can Buy: Commercial

 The song was commercially unsuccessful, failing to enter the UK Singles Chart nor the Billboard Hot 100.
 The song received very little airplay upon its release.
 BBC Radio 1 considered the original version of the song "too pop" to receive airplay, so a second version of the song was recorded and released by former Eurovision Song Contest entrants and fellow West Yorkshire band Black Lace.
 The latter version is available from Chumbawamba's website for download.

 Music video

 A music video was released to promote the single.
-It depicts all six band members performing in front of a white background.
+It depicts band members performing in front of a white background.

 B-side

 The B-side, "Passenger List for Doomed Flight #1721", was extremely controversial upon its release due to its subject matter: it called out, by name, a number of public figures (real and fictitious) of whom the group disapproved.
 Some of these included Courtney Love, Bill Gates, Bill Clinton, Tony Blair, Ally McBeal, Rupert Murdoch, and Bono.
 Following the song's release, many DJs threatened to remove the group from rotation.
 Regarding the controversy, vocalist Alice Nutter told MTV that "I'm always shocked by what causes controversy [...]
 All you have to do is write a song that's not a love song.
 People pretend they're absolutely stopped dead by a song that waves bye-bye to Bono.
 It's just pop music."